ENCODE-DCC/snovault/README.md

 SnoVault JSON-LD Database Framework
 ===================================

-## System Installation (OSX Catlina 10.15.2)
+## System Installation (OSX Catlina~10.15.2, Mojave~10.14.6)
-    The instructions below are not guaranteed to work.
-See the dependency's website for furthur instruction.
     We will try to keep this updated as OSX, Xcode, and brew update.
-These instructions were also tested on Mojave 10.14.6.
+However the steps below are examples and not guaranteed to work for your specific system.
+See the dependency's website for detailed instructions or let us know of any changes with a pull request.

 1. Command line tools
     ```